Home

 Bible Study Online

-Rachel & Leah - Hey We Got Issues Too!
+Rachel & Leah -- Hey You Know What? -- We Got Issues Too!

-Keep in mind that Jacob wanted them to know that his prosperity was not necessarily by his own doing, but it was by the hand of the Lord that he is now a wealthy man.
+Now keep in mind, that Jacob wanted Rachel and Leah to know, that his prosperity was not necessarily by his own doing -- but it was by the hand of the Lord, that he is now a wealthy man.
 And after Rachel and Leah had heard all that Jacob had to say, they responded by saying:

 "Do we still have any share in the inheritance of our father's estate?
 Does he not regard us as foreigners?
 Not only has he sold us, but he has used up what was paid for us.
 Surely all the wealth that God took away from our father belongs to us and our children.
 So do whatever God has told you." -- Genesis 31:14-16

-And after Jacob had received the go ahead from his wives, the Sacred Record reveals that Jacob had loaded his family unto camels.
-Next we find that he would then drive his livestock ahead of him, along with all that he had accumulated in "Paddan Aram" and it's at this point he would begin to make the journey back to the household of his father Isaac - who lived back in the land of Canaan.
+And after Jacob had received the go ahead from Rachel and Leah, the Sacred Record reveals that Jacob had loaded his family unto camels.
+Next we find, that he would then drive his livestock ahead of him, along with all that he had accumulated in Paddan-Aram (which was a field that was located from within Syria).
+And it's also at this point, that Jacob would begin to make the journey back, to the household of his father Isaac -- who'd lived back in the land of Canaan.

 Bible Study Online